nordnet/cordova-hot-code-push/README.md

 }
 ```

 It should be placed in your `www` folder as `chcp.json` file.
-It is packed with the application and describes version of the project that is installed on the device from the store.
+It is packed with the application and describes the version of the project that is installed on the device from the store.

 In the case of the local development this file is created automatically by the `cordova-hcp` utility.